bredamatt/zmq-home/README.md

 3. To execute the binary, simply run `$ ./example`

+## Note on parallel patterns
+Some of the examples are built based on parallel design patterns.
+For example, the ventilator examples (with files taskvent.cpp, taskwork.cpp and tasksink.cpp) is an implementation of a fair load balancing algorithm.
+The taskworkers PULL from the taskventilator, and PUSH to the tasksink.
+This means it is possible to run the algorithm with multiple taskworkers.
+Do to this, consider the following execution command to run 50 taskworkers in parallel:

+`$ for((i = 1; i <= 50; i++)) do ./taskwork & done`

 ## Conclusions
 Hope the above was helpful.
 Now, lets go back to coding!